 Welcome to my page!

-06 Aug.
-2022, a study combining in situ AFM nanomechanics and FEA was published on J. Polym.
+・06 Aug.
+2022, a study that integrated in situ AFM nanomechanics and FEA was published on J. Polym.
 Sci. (open access)

 A simple code can be used to depict the schematic diagram of the polymer network.
 (To solve the pain of manual depiction) By simple modification, a stretched network could also be produced.

 1. INSTALL 2.
 RUN Let’s try with an example file: a colloid case in ~/examples/.
 The visualization movie could be obtained here (lammps.org).

 Haonan LIU, Ph.
 D., Assistant Professor

 Department of Chemical Science and Engineering

 School of Materials and Chemical Technology

 Tokyo Institute of Technology

 Room 307, East Bldg.
 2 (E4-5), 2-12-1